jayfid/restaurant-challenge/README.md

 The style of the app is as bare-bones as possible so time is spent focusing on coding.

 Geo-location could be achieved and used for lookups in the future, but this was bypassed to remove our dependencies on external APIs

+Hard-coded values in frontend js

+Proper validation would have been a rabbit hole in various parts of this

+The data set makes determining the "best" difficult